jspinak/brobot/docs/docs/01-getting-started/states.md

 - State navigation uses state names/enums
 - The framework manages the State object internally

-### Migration Tips
+### Migration Tips (1.0.7 to 1.1.0)

 When migrating from traditional to modern approach:
 1. Add `@State` annotation to existing state classes
 2. Remove manual `stateService.save()` calls
 3. Remove the explicit `state` field (unless you specifically need it)
-4. Update `StateImageObject` to `StateImage`
-5. Consider renaming classes to follow StateNameState convention
+4. Consider renaming classes to follow StateNameState convention
-6. Expose commonly-used components as fields with getters
+5. Expose commonly-used components as fields with getters